ssuptina/ssuptina/README.md

 ###

-<p data-importer="text" align="left"> Hi, My name is Teena .I am from Nepal.<br><br>🔭 I’m working on turning ideas into data-driven projects.<br>📚 I’m currently learning Data Analytics, AI/ML, Full Stack and occasionally learning things the hard way.<br>⚡ In my free time, I’m enhancing my GitHub — because apparently “just one more project” is never actually one more project.<br>💻 Currently interning in Data Analytics and learning something new every day.<br>🌎 Que será, será— whatever will be, will be. ✨</p>
+<p data-importer="text" align="left"> Hi, My name is Teena .I am from Nepal.<br><br>🔭 I’m working on turning ideas into data-driven projects.<br>📚 I’m currently learning Data Analytics, AI/ML, Full Stack and occasionally learning things the hard way.<br>⚡ In my free time, I’m enhancing my GitHub — because apparently “just one more project” is never actually one more project.<br>💻 Currently interning in Data Analytics and learning something new every day.</p>

 ###